 MAPIT stands for Marine Awareness and Prevention Integrated Training.
 But what is it?
-MAPIT is a tiered initiative which intends to improve the total fitness of all Marines, thereby improving mission readiness.
-MAPIT consists of tailored curricula designed to proactively manage challenging situations and improve your ability to address behavioral health issues, such as substance abuse, suicide, family advocacy, and combat and operational stress, before they become unmanageable.
+MAPIT is a tiered initiative that aims to improve the total fitness of all Marines, thereby improving mission readiness.
+MAPIT consists of curricula designed to proactively manage challenging situations and improve your ability to address behavioral health risk factors and issues before they become unmanageable.
+Materials include a facilitator guide, slides, and guided discussions that cover stress management and awareness of suicide, substance misuse, domestic abuse, and child abuse and neglect.

 Take a few minutes to “MAPIT” and check out the dashboard.